dec112/ng112-js/README.md

   // ETSI TS 103 698: optional
   // DEC112: required.
 Must be set with a verified telephone number, due to legal requirements
   displayName: '004366412345678',
+  // DEC112: required.
+Used to specify additional properties for DEC112 environments
+  // either device id or registration id is required
+  // in ETSI TS 103 698 environments, `namespaceSpecifics` must not be specified
+  namespaceSpecifics: new DEC112Specifics(
+    // device id (registration API version 1; deprecated) undefined,
+    // registration id (registration API version 2) 'registrationId',
+    // user device language (ISO639-1 two letter language code; optional) 'en',
+    // client version (e.g. version of application, where ng112-js is used in; optional) '1.0.4',
+  ),
+  // if set to `true` verbose log messages will be printed to STDOUT (console)
+  debugMode: false,
 });

 // set the agent's vcard